The orbifold cohomology of moduli of hyperelliptic curves

 The two remaining cases are when $g$ is even, $N=2$; therefore $a$ is equal to zero (then $k=g+1$ is odd), or $a$ is equal to two (then $k=g$ is also even).
 We have that $\mu_2^*= \widetilde{\mu}_4^*= \widetilde{\mu}_2^*$.
 In these cases, the action of $\alpha$ on $\pi^{-1}(R)$ distinguishes the two points of $R$.
 For example, if $a=2$, $k$ even, then $\alpha$ acts on the two points of $\pi^{-1}(R)$, on one of them with character $\zeta_4$ and on the other with character $\zeta_4^3$.
 In these cases therefore, the two $2:1$ \'etale covers, at the level of coarse moduli spaces, are the two quotient maps:

 \end{proof}

 \begin{remark} The earlier-mentioned theorem could be restated as a stack-theoretic description of the rigidified inertia stack of $\mathcal{H}_g$ (cfr.
 Remark \ref{stackyremark}), further rigidified along the hyperelliptic involution.
-Each (doubly rigidified, stacky) twisted sector is the \emph{stack} quotient $[\mathcal{M}_{0,k+2}/S$ ($S$ a subgroup of the symmetric group $S_n$), with the stack quotient $[\mathcal{M}_{0,k+2}/S]$. \end{remark}
+Each (doubly rigidified, stacky) twisted sector is the \emph{stack} quotient $[\mathcal{M}_{0,k+2}/S]$ in place of $\mathcal{M}_{0,k+2}/S$. \end{remark}

 We observe that the consistency check we used to verify the correctness of Proposition \ref{inertian}, see \eqref{equat} and comments thereof, does not produce any further check on Theorem \ref{inertiahg}.
 Indeed, the most delicate point of Theorem \ref{inertiahg} is understanding when the double covers $I'(f)_N$ are trivial and when they are not, a distinction that does not affect the orbifold Euler characteristic.